prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 4. There are 835 validation dog images.
 5. There are 836 test dog images.
 6. The are in tota l13233 human images.

+An example of human detection is provided in the following image:

 Human is detected in the following image.